Winewood Thaler Park

 Ann Arbor's city parks sit on the ancestral and traditional homelands of several indigenous Native peoples.
 Read a land acknowledgement from the city and learn more about the early history of the land here.

 The land that became Winewood Thaler park was acquired by the city in 1974 for the purpose of providing a greenspace for the neighborhood's residents.
-In 1976 a questionnaire was mailed to the neighborhood's residents soliciting public input before development began.
+In 1976 a questionnaire was mailed to the neighborhood's residents collecting public input before development began.
 Development of the park commenced in 1977.
-In 2010, Chuck Warpehoski and Nancy Shore were honored by a mayoral proclamation for their volunteer work at the Park.

 Active Adopters